Information for financial advisers

 - Will my policy include the AVCs I paid into my previous scheme?

 If you paid Additional Voluntary Contributions (AVCs) into your previous scheme, they may have been transferred to us.
-If they were transferred with your main scheme benefits, they will be used to provide you with pension benefits under your policy.
+If they were transferred with your other benefits from your previous scheme, they will be used to provide you with additional pension benefits under your policy.

 - Do I have to pay any charges connected to my policy?